 Famous Geysers and Hot Springs

-You could spend two weeks exploring all of the different hot springs and geysers at Yellowstone National Park, but the most famous geyser of all has to be Old Faithful Geyser.
+You could spend two weeks exploring all the different hot springs and geysers at Yellowstone National Park, but the most famous geyser must be Old Faithful Geyser.
 It was discovered in 1870 and can shoot hot water and steam up to a height of up to 185 feet for up to 5 minutes.

-Most geyser eruptions occur about once every hour and a half, although it can be as soon as 45 minutes between geyser eruptions in certain circumstances.
+Most geyser eruptions occur about once every hour and a half, although it can be as soon as 45 minutes between them in certain circumstances.

 - Castle Geyser